Hoi An your Home!

 Hoi An is one of the few places in Vietnam where cycling is possible and, for the pedestrian area, essential.

 Each guest house as well as dozens of shops rent bicycles while there are some stores that sell models with gear.

 The price for a new bicycle range from 500,000 VND (25 USD) to several million VND.

 2) Motobike / Scooter:

 For a foreigner to buy can be complicated and above all it would be necessary to translate his license in Vietnamese.

-The helmet is required and we recommend you picking one from Europe (or your country)
+The helmet is required and we recommend you picking one from your country.

 The cost of a new scooter runs from about 700 / 800 USD to several thousand USD depending on the brand and model.